 New Year’s Day in Iran is known as Nowruz—and it’s celebrated on the vernal equinox in accordance with the Persian New Year.
 In 2018, for example, Nowruz took place March 20.
 The date coincides with the beginning of spring, and preparations for the event start about three weeks beforehand, when everyone painstakingly cleans their homes.
 Families will also use this time to start fresh by setting aside different items that symbolize various hopes, such as health, rebirth, and beauty.
 Once Nowruz arrives, the celebration stretches for 13 days to include family visits, reflections, bonfires, and lots of food.

 The common Spanish stereotype of staying up late is true for New Year’s—but only after midnight.
 Most people stay in with family to celebrate the coming of midnight quietly, and then they go out to party until sunrise.
 It’s also important to eat a dozen green grapes right as the clock strikes 12.
 Each grape is meant to symbolize good luck for each month of the coming year.
-Last fun fact: Spaniards will also where red underwear on New Year’s Eve for another token of luck.
+Last fun fact: Spaniards will also wear red underwear on New Year’s Eve for another token of luck.

 Colombians also eat 12 grapes at midnight, but here’s where they make their own traditions: Some Colombians will welcome the New Year with cash in hand—for the hope of financial security in the coming months—or will take a suitcase on a walk around the block for hopes to travel.
 Colombians will also make a doll stuffed with fireworks, which will be lit after midnight to symbolize the end of the previous year.